WolfgangSteiner/CarND-Vehicle-Detection/README.md

 The relatively high value of 16 pixels per cell for the HOG calculation was chose for two
-reasons: The first is reducing the number of total features as far as possible in order to improve prediction performance.
+reasons: The first is reducing the number of total features as far as possible in order to improve speed of prediction.
 The second is the use of multiple classifiers for windows of different sizes, also in order to improve performance of the sliding window pipeline.
 For smaller window sizes, the number of pixels per cell is reduced proportionally, leading to a value of two for a 16x16 pixel window.
 Examples of extracted HOG features